Science-Backed Health Benefits of Bitter Gourd

 These properties work by increasing the glucose uptake of the cells, inhibiting the enzymes involved in gluconeogenesis (glucose formation), preserving the cells that produce insulin (beta-islet cells), and stimulation of insulin secretion.

-3. It Provides Protection to Your Heart
+3. May Protect Your Heart

-4. It's a Powerful Antioxidant
+4. A Powerful Antioxidant

 5. Great for Your Skin